Adnan27v/My-Password-Manager/README.md

 3. Either enter your password manually or click "Generate Password" to create a strong random password
 4. Click "Add" to save the credentials
 5. The password will be automatically copied to your clipboard
+6. Use the "Search" button to quickly find saved credentials for any website

+## Data Storage

+- All credentials are stored in a local `data.json` file
+- Data is organized in a structured JSON format for better readability and maintenance
+- Website names are automatically capitalized for consistency
+- Each website entry contains email and password information

 ## Security Note

 This is a simple password manager for demonstration purposes.
 For production use, consider:
 - Using encryption for stored passwords
 - Implementing a master password
-- Using a secure database instead of a text file
+- Using a secure database instead of a JSON file
 - Adding additional security features

 ## License